Football Soccer – Euro 2016 – Germany Training – Stade Camille Fournier, channelnewsasia.com

 Self-regulation based – experience orientated – injury treatment

 To me it looks like the self-regulation processes/functions/capacity and movements of the human organism, is not so much in focus in contemporary medical injury treatment?

 In Norway there exist a little known medical/psychological tradition.

-For more than 60 years it has studied how experiences characterizes our organism.
-How experiences shapes our body and mind.
+For more than 60 years it has studied how experiences characterize our organism.
+How experiences shape our body and mind.
 And developed a method to transform/remove and let the organism self-regulate/self-heal out not so good experiences and their symptoms. (disturbance in adaptive physiology).
-Using the organism self regulation movements.
+Using the organism self-regulation movements.

 The name of the tradition is Self-regulated based and Experience orientated vegetotherapy.
 Adapted to sport I call it Vegetative Training (VGT).

 I’m sending you good vibes here from Bayern, Germany.